jgieseler/solo-loader/README.md

 Note: The code will always download the *latest version* of the file available at SOAR.
 So in case a file `V01.cdf` is already locally present, `V02.cdf` will be downloaded nonetheless.
 ### Manual download

-Level 2 data can be downloaded from <http://soar.esac.esa.int/soar> using `epd_l2_download()`.
-Following example downloads EPT NORTH telescope data for
-Aug 20 2020 to the dir `/home/userxyz/uni/solo/data/l2/epd/`.
+Level 2 data can be manually downloaded using `epd_l2_download()`.
+Following example downloads EPT NORTH telescope data for Aug 20 2020 to the dir `/home/userxyz/uni/solo/data/l2/epd/`.
 Right now rudimentary working with one download (1 file/day) per call.

 ```python